TautvydasVck/Teltonika_event-reporting-testing/README.md

 - Event report message can have device's (that is being tested) IMEI.
 Type `%ie` inside string.
 ### About trigger data
 - There must be a trigger for each event subtype
-- Each trigger can have multiple steps.
+- Each trigger can have multiple steps (a list of steps).
 - `"wait-time":""` is time in seconds for program to pause before continuing to the next step or a next trigger.
+- After each complete trigger (**not** each trigger's step) a 10 second delay is automatically added before SMS content is checked.
 - If you need to retrieve API token after a trigger in order to continue the test set `"retrieve-token":"1"`.
 If you do not want to retrieve the token leave as is `"retrieve-token":""`
 - Trigger step can **only** be api/ssh/cmd/ubus.
 - Trigger step type api: